Lexie Elkins: Louisiana

 As a sophomore, she was named a 2014 National Fastpitch Coaches Association Third Team All-American, with First Team All-Sun Belt and "Player of The Year" conference honors in addition.
 Elkins posted career highs in hits, doubles and the second best school record for home runs, which led and was atop the conference, along with her RBIs and walks totals.
 Elkins also ranked top-5 in the same categories, minus the walks, for the NCAA.

 In a March 6 contest, Elkins collected a career-high 7 RBIs vs. the Lamar Lady Cardinals by hitting a double and two home runs.
 The Ragin' Cajuns made a trip to the Women's College World Series but did not get a win.
 In her only career appearance at the WCWS, Elkins went 2/5, both of her hits were solo home runs.

-Elkins again earned conference First Team honors, "Player of The Year" recognition and a NFCA First Team citation.
+Elkins again earned conference First Team honors, "Player of The Year" recognition and an NFCA First Team citation.
 She broke the school records for home runs and slugging to also set the conference season standards; in addition, both Elkins' totals and her RBIs were also top-5 NCAA records, she was tops for home runs (which also set the all-time junior class record).

 On March 13, 2015, Elkins mustered a career-best 4 hits vs. the UTA Mavericks, she would go on to match it twice more that season.
 For one of those games on April 18 against the Appalachian State Mountaineers, she tied a school and conference record by sending out three home runs.
-She achieved the feat by also hitting those home runs consecutively to tie the NCAA single game second best performance.
+She achieved the feat by also hitting those home runs consecutively to tie the NCAA single-game second best performance.
 Later on May 2, she hit her 50th career home run (all in only two seasons with the Cajuns) off Melanie Coyne of the ULM Warhawks.